eldridgea/workdown/content/test.md

+#Badabing Badabom#

+This is a test of my workers script

 I've gotten used to having `freeipa-client` available in `dnf` or `apt` repos, so I've rarely setup clients manually.
 However, I did today in [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) on my Raspberry Pi.
 I wanted to document it here mainly for my own memory.
 It was extremely straightforward but there were a couple tweaks needed.
 (In this doc "example.com" replaces my domain).

 On the Pi install sssd, libnss-sss, libpam-sss, openssh-server krb5-user, and krb5-config.